Vyral/base-template/_posts/2022-08-23-an-easy-way-buyers-can-beat-higher-rates.md

 Right now, many sellers are willing to pay some of their buyer's costs to secure the sale of their home.
 You may be able to negotiate a deal where your seller helps you pay for your discount points.&nbsp;

 We recently worked with a buyer who was able to lower their mortgage rate by 0.75% by buying two discount points.
-Typically, a discount point costs about 1% of the sales price of a home.
-On a $400,000 house, lowering the rate by 0.75% would save about $950 a month, **which adds up to $3,000 a year and $90,000 over a 30-year fixed-rate mortgage.&nbsp;**
+Typically, a discount point costs about 1% of the loan amount.
+On a $400,000 mortgage, lowering the rate by 0.75% would save about $250 a month,&nbsp;**which adds up to $3,000 a year and $90,000 over a 30-year fixed-rate mortgage.&nbsp;**

 Contact your local lender to learn more about their discount point options.
 As always, call or email us with any questions.
 We are always willing to help\!